Our Team

 Fellow (she/her) Program Assistant with the Onondaga County Health Department’s Maternal and Child Health Division, and pursuing her Master of Public Health (MPH) at SUNY Potsdam.
 Excellence in Public Health Awardee of the New York State Public Health Association and Graduate Scholar of Public Health Excellence awardee of SUNY Potsdam.
 With a background in political science and a passion for health equity, Hillary focuses on reproductive health, harm reduction, policy, and program planning, addressing health disparities and creating sustainable public health solutions that empower underserved populations.
 Through her expertise and advocacy, she strives to foster systemic change and promote community well-being.

-Hillary Rabel MSPHc
+Hillary Rabel MSPH

 Fellow (she/they) Founder/Director of Queering Existentialism, a grassroots public health, community education initiative creating practical and accessible pathways to healing-centered harm reduction, transformative justice and communal secure attachment.
 Logina has worked as Program and Grants Manager, Health Educator, and author, at institutions such as the NYC DOHMH, on the intersections of health equity, digital equity, and reproductive justice.
 They hold a Masters of Public Health Policy and Management from New York University, where they focused on dismantling barriers to culturally competent care through trauma informed, intersectional approaches.
 Guided by the words of Jiddu Krishnamurtie - "It is no measure of health to be well adjusted to a sick society"- Logina works at the intersection of justice, care, and transformation.